-If two girls are sharing, we endeavour to mix nationalities in each dorm as much as possible to encourage the speaking of English in the dorms.
+The house has dorms of different sizes all with their own different characters.
+We allocate dorms at the start of each term and monitor the dynamics of the boarding house.
+We endeavour to mix nationalities in each dorm as much as possible to encourage the speaking of English in the dorms.
 We do try to accommodate the wishes of the students regarding with whom they share, but it is not always possible to place them in a dorm with their friends.

 Once lights are out, students are to be quiet and sleep.
-The demands of boarding life can take their toll and it is necessary that students get the required rest needed.
+The demands of boarding life can take their toll and it is necessary that students get the required rest.